SuperTux/supertux/INSTALL.md

     **Make sure to change the path to vcpkg to the actual path to vcpkg on your system!**

     Options:
-    - `-A Win32` tells CMake to produce 32-bit executables.
-To produce 64-bit executables, you may either replace `Win32` with `x64`, or omit this argument entirely (remove everything, including the `-A`).
     - `-DCMAKE_BUILD_TYPE=Release` creates a Release build, which does not contain debug information and runs faster.
 You may also produce `Debug` builds, but these run significantly slower.
 Other options may be available, such as `RelWithDebInfo` and `MinSizeRel`, but they are not tested.
 [More info](https://cmake.org/cmake/help/latest/variable/CMAKE_BUILD_TYPE.html)
     - `-DVCPKG_BUILD=ON` tells SuperTux to use vcpkg to find dependencies.
     - `-DCMAKE_TOOLCHAIN_FILE=C:/PATH/TO/vcpkg/scripts/buildsystems/vcpkg.cmake` tells CMake to use the vcpkg toolchain to load dependencies. **Make sure to change the path to the actual path to vcpkg on your system!**
-    - `-DVCPKG_TARGET_TRIPLET=x86-windows` tells vcpkg to use 32-bit dependencies for Windows.
-If you are compiling 64-bit executables, replace "x86" with "x64".
+    - `-DVCPKG_TARGET_TRIPLET=x64-windows` tells vcpkg to use 64-bit dependencies for Windows.
+If you are compiling 32-bit executables, replace "x64" with "x86".
     - Optionally, you may add `-G "Visual Studio 16 2019"` to force a certain version of Visual Studio if multiple are installed on your system.

     For more CMake options, look at end of the Linux/UNIX build section.